gongzhitaao/tensorflow-adversarial/README.md

 1. Python3, samples codes uses many of the Python3 features.
 2. Numpy, only needed in sample codes.
-3. Tensorflow, tested with Tensorflow 1.1 and 1.3.
-Since there is no change in the API (only minor version number change), it should work with other versions as well.
+3. Tensorflow, tested with Tensorflow 1.4.

 ## The `model`